medseddik1999/Crypto_Dashbord_simulator-/README.md

 digital currency of the Monero blockchain.

-#2.b.
+# 2. b.
 Presentation of the indicators used in the strategies

 The indicators we decided to implement are the following: